-Ulla von Weissenberg advises on all aspects of international maritime and transport law and related insurance issues.
+\Ulla von Weissenberg advises on all aspects of international maritime and transport law and related insurance issues.
 She is also experienced in issues relating to shipbuilding and ship purchase.
 Ms von Weissenberg litigates frequently before courts and arbitral tribunals.
+Ms von Weissenberg heads the Shipping, Transport and Insurance practise of Attorneys at law Borenius Ltd.

-Ms von Weissenberg heads the Shipping, Transport and Insurance practise of Procopé & Hornborg Attorneys Ltd. Prior to joining Procopé & Hornborg, Ms von Weissenberg was a partner at Borenius and Aminoff & Weissenberg, Attorneys Ltd. She has worked in the shipping industry with legal matters since 1994.
+Prior to joining Attorneys at law Borenius, Ms von Weissenberg was a partner at Aminoff & Weissenberg, Attorneys Ltd. She has worked in the shipping industry with legal matters since 1994.